-One thing we must remember is that our patients must come first in all we do.
-Despite the savage cuts to the NHS and on impossible.
-The chair of who put this aim of ours the dwindling workforce we must do all we can to ensure patients receive safe, high quality care.
+One thing we remember is that our patients must come first in all we do.
+Despite the savage cuts to the NHS and the dwindling workforce we must do all we can to ensure patients receive safe, high quality care.

 We must hold to account those who put this aim of ours at risk and speak out on behalf of our patients when we believe we see injustice occurring.
-That is as true to the heart and spirit of medicine and surgery as giving out prescriptions.
+That is as true to the heart and spirit of medicine as surgery as giving out prescriptions...